kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 1. Fix cluster-autoscaler so as it takes into account attach limits when scaling nodes from 0 in a nodegroup.
 2. Fix cluster-autoscaler so as it takes into account attach limits when scaling nodegroups with existing nodes.
 3. Fix kubernetes built-in scheduler so as we do not schedule pods to nodes that doesn't have CSI driver installed.

+Since cluster-autoscaler changes need to happen first, `kube-schduler` changes are out-of-scope for alpha implementation in v1.34.

 ### User Stories (Optional)